aidenfoxx/foxx-gb/README.md

 ### What's implemented?
 - All CPU instructions
-- Gameboy MMU
+- Memory Management
 - GPU timings with interrupts
 - Timer with interrupts
 - Input with interrupts
-- Support for 32kb ROM only Cartridges
+- Support for 32kb ROM only cartridges
 - Background and basic sprite support

 ### What's not implemented?